 It is of most importance for coaches to master verbal communication abilities.
 Speaking with confidence and demanding respect are keys for High-Performance coaches.
 The goal is for the students to continue improving.
 The way we deliver the message is going to impact the athlete, positively or negatively.
 Communication is probably one of the cornerstones of the profession.
 The speaker has to organize his concepts, starting with the proper information involving the athlete’s self-analysis.
 From this point forward, continuous improvement takes place.
 Coaches hate mistakes.
 We try any means necessary to have them corrected in the shortest time possible, hence the frustration of Many trying to make Bastian correct that swing as soon as possible.
-It is much more likely that the coach will be altered.
-In many cases, he expects those adjustments to be quickly fixed to advance in pursuit of the desired goals.
+The coach expects those adjustments to be quickly fixed to advance in pursue the desired goals.

 In a continuous improvement culture, it all starts with the challenging goals that the athlete sets daily.
 At the end of each training session, he sees himself measuring the progress achieved against his targets.
 This system is an efficient, effective way to implement and measure improvements based on ambitious goals.
 Another advantage is that the player takes ownership of his training and development.